hindu-comm/weblogs/manasataramgini/2013/05/2013-05-01_a-brief-note-on-the-spitzer-manuscript-and-related-issues.md

 been adopted by the Astika-s.
 For example, several have called ashvaghoSha as the originator of “real” kAvya literature.
 Some (e.g.
-Winternitz) have gone even as far as to claim that ashvaghoSha was the original exponent of kAvya and even vAlmIki borrowed from him\!
+Winternitz) have gone even as far as to claim that ashvaghoSha was the original exponent of kAvya and even vAlmIki borrowed from him!
 We also heard a claim that ashvaghoSha preceded the mahAbhArata as we know it.
 Of course there is much to suggest that none of these claims are consistent with the available facts.
 First, there is ample evidence from